 Santos Anstee, a member of the Christchurch, Monmouthshire Anstees, was born in 1897 in Ogmore Vale, Llangeinor, Glamorganshire to parents Santos Jonah Anstee and Elizabeth Skammel Evans; he was brother to fellow Anstey Heroes Arthur Anstee; Alfred George Anstee; and Washington Miller E. Anstee.
-Santos lived his childhood in Ogmore Vale and by 1911 he was working there as a collier boy below ground, boarding at 3 Sunny Bank Ogmore Vale with his brother Miller.
+Santos lived his childhood in Ogmore Vale and by the 1911 Census he was working as a collier boy below ground, boarding at 3 Sunny Bank Ogmore Vale with his brother Miller.

 In the ‘Glamorgan Gazette‘ on 5 August 1932 it was reported that “NANTYMOEL MAN BOUND OVER.
 On a charge of stealing coal, valued at 6d, the property of Messrs.
 Cory Bros., Santos Anstee, labourer, 82 Oakfield Terrace, Nantymoel, was bound over for twelve months in the sum of £5.
 Police Constable Lewis deposed that he saw the defendant in a colliery sidings with a sack of coal on his back at 9:30pm on Thursday July 21st.
 Witness asked him what he was doing with the coal and charged him with stealing it.
 His reply was ‘That’s your case Officer’.
 Anstee, in a statement to the Bench, claimed to have saved the lives of sixteen men during the war and to have gained the D. C. M.”.